sourcemeta/jsontoolkit/README.markdown

 These functions provide immutable [random-access](https://en.cppreference.com/w/cpp/iterator/random_access_iterator) object iterators.
 The iteration order is not guaranteed.
-For example, the pairs of an object can be printed as follows:
+These functions are undefined if the given JSON instance is not an object.
+For example, the keys of an object can be printed as follows:

 ```c++